Bake Sale Favorites: 40+ Recipes, Packaging Tips & Ideas

 - Cupcakes will stand out with mini-flags and toppers (see ideas below).

-- Favor bags can be made with cellophane, plastic baggies and even paper lunchbags (arrange a sample display so customers will know what’s inside the bags).
+- Favor bags can be made with cellophane, plastic baggies and even paper lunchbags (arrange a sample display so customers will know what’s inside).

-- Label items clearly and note if recipes are gluten-free or peanut-free (some folks will be scooping those up in a hurry).
+- Label items clearly and note if they are gluten-free or peanut-free (some folks will be scooping those up in a hurry).

 - Arrange squares of wax paper between sticky treats so buyers won’t be disappointed with a gooey mess.

-- Clear plastic cups filled with snack mixes and treats are an inexpensive & easy method of packaging (wrap in cellophane).
+- Clear plastic cups filled with snack mixes are an inexpensive method of packaging (wrap in cellophane).

 - Line washed coffee and cookie tins with waxed paper and fill with treats, wrap outside with decorative paper and seal with plastic or metal lid.

-Mix & Match Cookie Tins: Simple way to present an assortment of treats in a plain box (always a hit at bake sales).
+Mix & Match Tins: Simple way to present an assortment of goodies in a plain box (always a hit at sales).

-Felt Flag Toppers: An easy way to make cupcakes stand out, made with toothpicks, scraps of felt and a dab of glue.
+Felt Flags: An easy way for cupcakes stand out, made with toothpicks, scraps of felt and a dab of glue.

-Ribbons & Bow Bags: You’ll need clear cellophane bags, pretty cardstock and colorful ribbon for these pretty bags.
+Ribbons & Bows: You’ll need clear cellophane bags, pretty cardstock and colorful ribbon for these.

-Printable Cookie Bags: Two designs per sheet (via pdf download).
+Printable Bags: Two designs per sheet (via pdf download).

 Cupcake Ice Cream Cones will cook in less than 1 minute in the microwave!